 - responsible and diligent;

 - advanced in foreign languages in case there’s multicultural interaction at work.

 Understanding commercial secrecy can be another plus on the clerical skills list.

 And if you want to put clerical skills on your resume, think about this: People often run into unexpected situations when looking for a job.
 Many don't expect that writing a resume is a complicated process.
-Luckily, they can google 'hire someone to write my resume' and find the best resume writer service to help them out.
+Luckily, they can google 'hire someone to write my resume' and find the resume writer service to help them out.